Program Manager, Steve Parker, P.E., CFM

-The City of Dallas is dedicated to minimizing the loss of life and property that is associated with flooding events.
+Flooding occurs throughout the country.
+The City of Dallas is dedicated to reducing the loss of life and property that is associated with flooding events.
 Education and prevention are valuable and proven tools that help communities become resistant to these natural disasters.

 1. FLOOD HAZARD INFORMATION

-The City of Dallas lies in central Dallas County, with outlying areas in Denton, Collin, Kaufman and Rockwall Counties.
-It has a land area of 386 square miles, and its population is about 1,188,580.
 Dallas is drained by the Trinity River and its tributaries.
 Two of the larger tributaries are White Rock Creek, with a drainage area of 139 square miles, and Fivemile Creek, with a drainage area of 55 square miles.
-The terrain in Dallas is characteristic of the Blackland Prairie.
-Most of Dallas has developed quite rapidly, but development is picking up in the southern sector.

 2. FLOOD SAFETY